Kuzguncuk: History

 The word kuzguncuk means "little raven" or "barred window of a prison door" in Turkish.
 The name is said to have come from a holy person named Kuzgun Baba, who lived in the area during the time of Sultan Mehmet II or from the corruption of a previous name, Kozinitza.

 During Byzantine times, this area may have been called Khrysokeramos (Hrisokeramos), meaning "golden tile", because of a church here with a gilded roof.
 Around 553, Narses had a church built here dedicated to the Virgin Mary.

 Jews, who were expelled from Spain and Portugal and accepted into the Ottoman Empire in the late 15th century were among the settlers in the neighbourhood.
 As voluntary immigrants, they had more freedom concerning their place of residence, and many left the traditional Jewish quarters of Istanbul such as Balat for villages along the Bosphorus such as Kuzguncuk.
 The earliest evidence of Jewish presence in the neighborhood is a tombstone dated 1562.

 Armenians began settling in Kuzguncuk in the 18th century and had become a sizable group by the 19th century.
 Ottoman records show an 1834 request that their nighttime religious services be allowed to continue without interference.
 In 1835, their first church was built.

 After the establishment of Israel, the Jewish population, once sizable in Kuzguncuk, decreased rapidly.

 The pogrom of 1955 caused the emigration of many members of Istanbul's minority groups, including Kuzguncuk's Greeks and Armenians.
 There are very few non-Muslims left today.
 This exodus opened up housing to migrants from Anatolia, changing the ethnic composition of Istanbul's neighborhoods.
 Most of the new residents of Kuzguncuk came from the Black Sea Region.
 By the end of the 20th century, 15% of neighborhood residents were from İnebolu, 15% from Rize, 10% from Trabzon, 10% from Tokat, 10% from Kars, and 10% from Sivas.

-There is very few crime in the neighbourhood, the police station in Kuzguncuk was moved due to low crime statistics.